5 Steps to Take When Served with Eviction Court Papers in Montana

 - Learn how to respond to an eviction lawsuit filed by your landlord in court, and

-- Download free court forms that you can use to respond to an eviction lawsuit.
+- Find free court forms that you can use to respond to an eviction lawsuit.

 When you are served with an eviction lawsuit, you will be given two documents, a Summons and a Complaint.
 If you have not been served with court papers, but instead your landlord has given you a letter or a notice to vacate, this article is not for you.
 Instead, read our other article on Evictions.

-Here are the 5 steps to take when you have been served with eviction court papers in Montana:
+Take these 5 steps if you have been served with eviction court papers in Montana:

 - Read the court paperwork and figure out your deadline to answer.

-- Download, print, and fill out the free court forms from this website to file an answer to the lawsuit.
+- Download, print, and fill out the free court forms from MontanaLawHelp.org to file an answer to the lawsuit.

-- File the Answer with the Clerk of Court and mail a copy to your landlord.
+- File the written Answer with the Clerk of Court and mail a copy to your landlord.

 - Seek legal help if you have any questions.